-At times, however, medical conditions are so severe that they negatively affect both the student as well as other members of the campus community.
+At times, however, medical conditions are so severe that they negatively affect both the student and other members of the campus community.
 Students with such conditions may continue to study at SLU-Madrid and access all of its services, including host family housing, as long as the medical condition does not disturb and disrupt the SLU-Madrid community.

-Examples of disturbing or disruptive behaviors include, but are not limited to: poor social interaction with professors, University officials, host family and roommates, classmates and other students on and off-campus; social interaction that is aggressive, hostile, threatening or disturbing to others; behavior suggesting the presence of a medical and/or mental illness that is causing significant disruption or distress such as depression (e.g. self-injurious behavior, suicide threats/attempts, isolating oneself in the room while at home, etc.), anxiety disorders (e.g., becoming hostile or excessively anxious when family members/roommates do not follow rigid routines, etc.), eating disorders (e.g. excessive weight loss, binge eating, vomiting frequently or unusual requests regarding food and menus, etc.) and substance abuse.
+Examples of disturbing or disruptive behaviors include, but are not limited to: social interaction that is aggressive, hostile, threatening or disturbing to others; poor social interaction with professors, University officials, host family and roommates, classmates and other students on and off-campus; behavior suggesting the presence of a medical and/or mental illness that is causing significant disruption or distress (e.g. self-injurious behavior, suicide threats/attempts, becoming hostile or excessively anxious when family members/roommates do not follow rigid routines, excessive weight loss/gain, binge eating, vomiting frequently or unusual requests regarding food and menus, and substance abuse).

-When such behaviors are detected, the Department of Student Life, in coordination with the University Wellness Center and the Dean's Office, will make a decision regarding the appropriate action required, including but not limited to: continuing academic studies while receiving appropriate treatment for the medical condition; leaving the home stay; taking a leave of absence or withdrawing from SLU-Madrid.
+When such behaviors are detected, the Department of Student Life, in coordination with the Wellness Center and the Dean's Office, will make a decision regarding the appropriate action required, including but not limited to: continuing academic studies while receiving appropriate treatment for the medical condition; leaving the homestay; taking a leave of absence or withdrawing from SLU-Madrid.